oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 In the case of creating an Azure DNS zone and a custom DNS alias, you must perform the DNS domain delegation at your DNS registry post deployment.
 See [Delegation of DNS zones with Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-domain-delegation).
 {{% /notice %}}

-When you are satisfied with your selections select **Next : Database**.
+When you are satisfied with your selections, select **Next : Database**.

 #### Database